burke/zeus/README.md

 Zeus is also covered in [RailsCasts episode 412](http://railscasts.com/episodes/412-fast-rails-commands).

-More technically speaking, Zeus is a language-agnostic application checkpointer for non-multithreaded applications.
-Currently only ruby is targeted, but explicit support for other languages is on the horizon.
+More generally, Zeus is a language-agnostic application checkpointer for non-multithreaded applications.
+Currently only ruby is targeted, but explicit support for other languages is possible.

 ## Requirements (for use with Rails)